-Pension For the three months ended March 31, 2008, NCR contributed approximately \$15 million to its international pension plans and \$2 million to its executive pension plan.
-NCR anticipates contributing an additional \$65 million to its international pension plans in 2008 for a total of \$80 million, and an additional \$8 million to its executive pension plan in 2008 for a total of \$10 million.
+Pension For the three months ended June 30, 2008, NCR contributed approximately \$18 million to its international pension plans and \$2 million to its executive pension plan.
+For the six months ended June 30, 2008, NCR contributed approximately \$33 million to its international pension plans and \$4 million to its executive pension plan.
+NCR anticipates contributing an additional \$47 million to its international pension plans for a total of \$80 million and \$6 million to its executive pension plan for a total of \$10 million in 2008.
 NCR does not anticipate making cash contributions to its U.S. qualified pension plan in 2008.

-Postretirement For the three months ended March 31, 2008, the Company made \$4 million in contributions to its U.S. postretirement plan.
-NCR anticipates contributing an additional \$14 million to its U.S. postretirement plan for a total of \$18 million in 2008.
+Postretirement For the three months ended June 30, 2008, the Company made \$4 million in contributions to its U.S. postretirement plan.
+For the six months ended June 30, 2008, the Company made \$8 million in contributions to its U.S. postretirement plan.
+NCR anticipates contributing an additional \$10 million to its U.S. postretirement plan for a total of \$18 million in 2008.

-Postemployment For the three months ended March 31, 2008, NCR contributed approximately \$19 million to its postemployment plans, of which \$15 million was for benefit payments relating to the realignment initiatives described in Note 4.
-NCR anticipates contributing an additional \$41 million to its postemployment plans in 2008 for a total of \$60 million.
+Postemployment For the three months ended June 30, 2008, NCR contributed approximately \$10 million to its postemployment plans, including \$2 million related to the organizational realignment initiative which started in the second quarter of 2008.
+For the six months ended June 30, 2008, the Company made \$29 million in contributions to its postemployment plans, including \$15 million related to the manufacturing and Japan realignment initiatives and \$2 million related to the organizational realignment initiative.
+NCR anticipates contributing an additional \$53 million to its postemployment plans in 2008 for a total of \$82 million.
+This total includes \$41 million in contributions related to all realignment initiatives.